-The Department and its delegate agencies shall utilize the DEA-approved assessment form contained in the DEA Rules, Regulations and Standards for Certification of Case Management Agencies which shall serve as the primary vehicle for determination of program eligibility.
-This form includes, but is not limited to:
+The Department and its delegate agencies shall utilize the Department-approved assessment form described in the Department's Rules, Regulations, and Standards for Certification of Case Management Agencies of reference 2 herein which shall serve as the primary vehicle for determination of program eligibility.
+This form shall include, but shall not be limited to:

-- a. pertinent demographic information

-- b. residence

-- c. date of birth

-- d. marital status

-- e. annual income for the previous calendar year, including amount and source of income (such income must be supplied for applicant and spouse when applicant is married)

-- f. information on participation in other home and community care programs.

-- g. social security number

-- h. all other data essential for the determination of eligibility and the maintenance of client statistics

-- i. certification through signature of the applicant that permission is granted to the Department to verify any and all information supplied on the application form as well as certification through signature that the applicant will supply to the Department, upon request, written documentation of all information included on the application form.

-Such application form shall be made available to the Department and its delegate agencies.
+- a. pertinent demographic information; - b. residence: - c. date of birth: - d. marital status; - e. annual income for the previous calendar year, including amount and source of income (such income must be supplied for applicant and spouse when applicant is married); - f. information on participation in other home and community care programs; - g. social security number; - h. all other data essential for the determination of eligibility and the maintenance of client statistics; - i. certification through signature of the applicant that permission is granted to the Department to verify any and all information supplied on the application form as well as certification through signature that the applicant will supply to the Department, upon request, written documentation of all information included on the application form. - Such application form shall be made available to the Department's delegate agencies.